soruly/trace.moe-api/docs/migrate.md

 ## Search

 - The `base64` image is no longer supported,the  image must be sent in `blob`.
 Reason for this being `base64` has always been an inefficient way.
-Addiotionally, this means `HTTP POST` of `Form/JSON` with the base64 image is removed as well.
+Additionally, this means `HTTP POST` of `Form/JSON` with the base64 image is removed as well.
 - The `filter` param has been renamed to `anilistID`.
 - Use the `cutBorders` param to turn on automatic black borders cutting.
 This has been always on for the old API, however it's now turned off by default.